reybeld94/ellentradingbotv2/README.md

 around ensures that encrypted portfolio credentials remain decryptable across restarts.

-Create a portfolio whose `base_url` contains `api.kraken.com` and provide your Kraken API and secret keys.
-The library `python-kraken-sdk` is required and listed in `requirements.txt`.
+Create a portfolio using your Alpaca API credentials.
+The libraries `alpaca-trade-api` and `alpaca-py` are required and are included in `requirements.txt` and `app/requirements.txt`.
-For trading with Alpaca, install the stable `alpaca-trade-api` package, also included in `requirements.txt` and `app/requirements.txt`.

 Each user has a **position_limit** value determining how many open positions they may hold at once.
 The default limit is 7 and can be modified from the profile